gaokai320/gaokai320.github.io/content/en/authors/admin/_index.md

 <i class="fa fa-download" aria-hidden="true"></i> Here is my [CV (English Version)](/uploads/resume_en.pdf) and [CV (Chinese Version)](/uploads/resume_zh.pdf)

 ### **News**
+- May 23, 2024.
+I have defended my doctoral thesis!
 - April 16, 2024.
 Our paper "PyRadar: Towards Automatically Retrieving and Validating Source Code Repository Information for PyPI Packages" is accepted by FSE 2024.
 - March 28, 2024.
 Our paper "How to Get It Right?
 A Comprehensive Analysis of Challenges and Strategies for Software Release Notes on GitHub" is accepted by EMSE.
 Congratulations to Jianyu!
 - December 18, 2023.
 Our paper "Characterizing Deep Learning Package Supply Chains in PyPI: Domains, Clusters, and Disengagement" is accepted by TOSEM.